 Turn thieves away before they even approach your house by making it look like no one ever left.
 Lights set to automatic timers are old news and simply not enough anymore.
 Thanks to smart home technology and voice assistants, you can do more.

-If you have an Amazon Echo or Google Nest, you can set up custom routines to not only turn your lights on and off, but also to power on your TV, sound systems and even bark like a guard dog.
+If you have an Amazon Echo or Google Nest, you can set up custom routines to turn your lights on and off and power on your TV, sound systems, and even bark like a guard dog.
 Tap or click here for five smart routines for Alexa.

 For Google Nest, open the Google Home app and tap Routines and choose the routine you want to edit then select your desired actions.
 You can tap Home & Away Routines then Away to adjust devices and settings for when you’re not home.